-Kew Gardens will bring the light, colour, and a healthy sprinkling of Christmas magic back to south-west London this winter.
+Kew Gardens are once again bringing light, colour, and a healthy sprinkling of Christmas magic to south-west London this winter.
 Their lovely lights trail is amongst the very best of London’s Christmas lights, turning the gardens into a festive enchanted woodland.
 And as they’re now heading into the 11th year of running Christmas at Kew, they’ve got plenty of new tricks and treats up their sleeves for the celebration that runs from November 15 – January 7, 2024.